ChristinaChina/mywebsite/content/en/about/_index.md

    Visiting student in Cultural and Social Anthropology\
    Philipps University of Marburg, Germany, 2024-2025

-   B.A. in Journalism (Radio and Television studies)\
+   B.A. in Journalism (Radio and Television Studies)\
    Jiangxi Normal University, China, 2018-2022

 ### Contact Details